Skip to Main Content

 • Sponsor: University of Pennsylvania Law Review

-• Eligibility requirements for Ninth Annual Dorothy E. Roberts Public Interest Essay Competition included: "The competition is open to all current law students (Classes of 2024, 2025, and 2026) from any ABA-accredited American law school as well as recent graduates of such institutions from the classes of 2016 – 2023.
+• Eligibility for Tenth Annual Dorothy E. Roberts Public Interest Essay Competition included: "The competition is open to all current law students (Classes of 2025, 2026, and 2027) from any ABA-accredited American law school as well as recent graduates of such institutions from the classes of 2017 – 2024.
 Submissions are limited to one per person and must be an original, unpublished academic essay."

 Erik Olin Wright Prize (annual)